pingbird/puro/website/docs/reference/manual.md

 ## Introduction

-Puro is a powerful tool for installing and upgrading [Flutter](https://flutter.dev/) versions, it is an essential tool for developers that work on multiple projects or have slower internet.
+Puro is a powerful tool for installing and upgrading [Flutter](https://flutter.dev/) versions, it is essential for developers that work on multiple projects or have slower internet.

 ### *Why do we need another version manager?*